jiankangren/COWOMO_2018_demo/README.md

  The two project were tested using `SDSoC 2017.1`.

- The tutorial (used to re-create the same source file for SDSoC using [PREESM](https://preesm.github.io/)) can be found at [this link](https://preesm.github.io/tutos/sdsoc/).
+ The tutorial used to re-create the same source file for SDSoC using [PREESM](https://preesm.github.io/) can be found at [this link](https://preesm.github.io/tutos/sdsoc/).

+ The board used for the demo is a [ZedBoard](http://zedboard.org/) developed by AVNET and equipped with a **Xilinx Zynq-7000 SoC**.

  Moreover, the presentation slides can be found [within the CERBERO-H2020 EU project website](https://www.cerbero-h2020.eu/wp-content/uploads/2020/02/COWOMO2018_LSuriano.pdf) and, also, in this repository.